ProtoSchool/protoschool.github.io/scripts/README.md

 info buid:data:mailchimp No members to update.
 ```

 **Note: All changes to event data must be made directly in Google Sheets.** You _cannot_ make changes to the website by overwriting data in `events.json`.
-This is because the script referenced here will be run both at the time your PR is merged and at regular intervals via cron jobs, thereby overwriting any local changes made to the `events.json` file.
+This is because the script referenced here will be run both at the time your PR is merged and [daily via a cron job](../.github/workflows/daily-build.yml), thereby overwriting any local changes made to the `events.json` file.

 To add new data sources:

-- Add a new function to the `scripts/commands/build-data.js` script to be run in the build process.
+- Add a new function to the `scripts/commands/build-data/index.js` script to be run in the build process.
 - Any new environment variables need to be saved:
     -  in your local `.env` file
     -  in the `.env` record in the secure ProtoSchool vault in Protocol Labs' `1Password` account